 The East Riverwalk is the working name for the public riverfront improvement planned for the southeast corner of Schuyler Avenue and East River Street in downtown Kankakee.
 The East Riverwalk will be constructed on 1.06 acres along the north bank of the Kankakee River, which is primed to become the first public segment of The Currents of Kankakee, the new riverfront district first described in the 2018 Kankakee Riverfront Master Plan.

 The Kankakee Riverfront Master Plan sets out a compelling, long-term vision, a multi-dimensional, public/private strategy, and a series of incremental implementation actions that will transform the region’s image, raise its marketplace appeal, and enhance its quality of life.
 The master plan is anchored by the dynamic Kankakee River – one of the cleanest in the country – and features a package of distinctive public attractions, multi-modal connections, and lively commercial and residential development.
-In cooperation with the City of Kankakee and the Kankakee Valley Park District, the Kankakee Riverfront Society (KRS) is coordinating a number of riverfront marketing and funding initiatives – and the planning, design, engineering, permitting and construction of the East Riverwalk.
+In cooperation with the City of Kankakee and the Kankakee Valley Park District, the Kankakee Riverfront Society (KRS), a not-for-profit organization of riverfront advocates, is coordinating a number of riverfront marketing and funding initiatives – and the planning, design, engineering, permitting and construction of the East Riverwalk.

 In 2020, the City of Kankakee expects to acquire the properties on which the East Riverwalk will be constructed through a state grant and a land donation.
 In 2019, the City was awarded a $134,000 Open Space Land Acquisition and Development (OSLAD) grant from the Illinois Department of Natural Resources (IDNR) to acquire two of the three East Riverwalk parcels.
 Joe Franco, Heritage Development and Construction, plans to donate the third parcel, which will also serve as the City’s “match” to qualify for the OSLAD grant.
 Consequently, no taxpayer funds are being used to acquire the East Riverwalk sites.